chrisjz/sm64vr/README.md

 ## To do

-* Mario's arms attached to his shoulders when using hand tracking.
+* Fix Mario's left hand model when using Sixense tracking.
 * Mouse controls moves entire body when it should just move the head.
 * Luigi as a second player.
 * Mario's hat bobs as player shakes their head.